Engineering Hierarchical Symmetries: HIGH-ORDER TOPOLOGICAL INSULATOR FROM

-In this section, we elaborate on the \HS setup implementing a change of topology from a TI to a HOTI.
+Here, we elaborate on the \HS setup implementing a change of topology from a TI to a HOTI.
 We give explicit expressions for the representation of the generating Hamiltonians in real space proposed in the main text for a possible experimental realization.

 where $c_{\vec{r},\alpha} = (c_{\vec{r},\alpha,\uparrow}, c_{\vec{r}, \alpha, \downarrow})$.
 We can also convert the fermionic orbital as well as the spin degrees of freedom equivalently into four sites in each unit cell $(c_{\vec{r},0,\uparrow},c_{\vec{r},0,\downarrow},c_{\vec{r},1,\uparrow}, c_{\vec{r},1,\downarrow})\to(c_{\vec{r},0},c_{\vec{r},1},c_{\vec{r},2}, c_{\vec{r},3})$.
 The protocol is thus also possibly realizable in ultra-cold atomic systems.